-prob The current problem f_infnode The callback function which takes two arguments, my_prob and my_object, and has no return value.
-This function is called after the current node has been found to be infeasible. my_prob The problem passed to the callback function, f_infnode. my_object The user-defined object passed as object when setting up the callback with XPRSaddcbinfnode. object A user-defined object to be passed to the callback function, f_infnode. priority An integer that determines the order in which multiple user infeasible node callbacks will be invoked.
+prob The current problem infnode The callback function which takes two arguments, cbprob and cbdata, and has no return value.
+This function is called after the current node has been found to be infeasible. cbprob The problem passed to the callback function, infnode. cbdata The user-defined data passed as data when setting up the callback with XPRSaddcbinfnode. data A user-defined data to be passed to the callback function, infnode. priority An integer that determines the order in which multiple user infeasible node callbacks will be invoked.
 The callback added with a higher priority will be called before a callback with a lower priority.
 Set to 0 if not required.